How to care Money Tree Plant | Growing Pachira aquatica

 Temperature

-This plant sits well in the middle of the room.
-Do not keep this plant under a temperature below 50 degrees F (10 degrees C) as it is a tropical plant and can cause damage to the plant by low temperatures, however, it can tolerate moderate cold temperatures for a while.
+This plant will thrive well in the middle of the room.
+Avoid keeping this plant under a temperature below 50 degrees F (10 degrees C) as it is a tropical plant and can damage the plant due to low temperatures, though it can withstand moderate cold temperatures for some time.

 Money Tree Plant

-• Place the money tree in a simple humid room and give it deep water, as long as the water is not flowing out of the lower surface of the container.
-Before re-watering, let the soil of the pot surface dry up, and re-water.
+• Place the money tree in a simple humid room and give it deep water as long as water is not flowing out of the lower surface of the container.
+Wet the soil of the pot surface to dry out before re-watering.

-• If you are in hot or dry areas, then keep a pot on pebbled soccer which will increase humidity.
-Soccer full of water and pebbles will increase vaporization and humidity.
+• If you’re in hot or dry places, then have a pot on pebbled soccer that increases humidity.
+A soccer full of water and pebbles increases the vaporization and humidity.

-• Give it a fertilizer every two weeks, for this, you use dilute food half dilute food.
-Do not fertilize the plants in winter.
+• Provide fertilizer every two weeks for this you use dilute food half dilute food.
+Do not fertilize your plants in winter.

-• After every two years, re-pot your pachira plant and use the new growing medium.
-Do not transfer the plant too much.
+• Transplanting, after every two years, your pachira plant and use the fresh growing medium.
+Do not transfer the plant too many times.

-• The money tree does not like to leave its leaves and move it over and over again.
+• Money tree dislikes leaving the roots of their leaves and like moving them over and over.
 Keep them away from the drafty areas.

-• Take the Pachira money tree to the dappled light area in the summer days, but take it inside before the fall.
-Read more.
+• Put the Pachira money tree in a dappled light area during summer days but bring it indoors before the fall.

 Repotting

-The potted pachira plant usually comes in a small container or poly bags.
-Therefore, it is recommended that you re-pot it again after the purchase.
-Keep repeating this process every 2-3 years for plants’ health.
+Usually, the potted pachira comes in small containers or even in poly bags.
+So, re-pot it again after you buy it.
+Just keep repeating the process every 2-3 years for good health for the plants.

 Pest’s problem Money Tree Plant